LABHR/octohatrack/README.rst

 Octohat
 =======

-It's easy to see your `code contributions`_, but what about everything else?
+It's easy to see your direct `code contributions`_ on GitHub, but what about everything else?

 **Octohat** takes a github repo name, and returns a list of every github user that has interacted with a project, but has not committed code.